Frequently asked questions(FAQs)

 3. Local council – check existing District Plan allows proposed activity without a new resource consent application.

 4. While you scout for a site contact your local council on wind load requirements as well as noise regulations in your region.
-Padel is a little noisier sport than tennis, so it is generally recommended that courts sit 100 meters away from residential properties as a minimum.

 5. Once you found your site, get in touch with a padel court developer who can advise, design, quote, install your courts.